 If you have a vague idea of what you'd like or are just tired of looking at those outdated family heirlooms taking up valuable space in your jewelry box and need a refresh, I suggest starting here

 .
-Through this form, you'll schedule an initial phone call.
-It's typically no longer than 30 minutes and is complimentary.
+Through this form, you'll schedule an initial, complimentary 15 minute phone call.
 We'll discuss some options about what can be done with your old jewelry (or what can be done if you'd like to create something totally new - an engagement ring, perhaps?) and share expected timelines around the work involved.
+I cannot provide a quote on this phone call as I will need to assess all of the information learned during our call first.
 If you'd prefer to make a Facetime date rather than a phone call so you can physically show me your ideas or stones, I'm happy to accommodate.

 Once you have either completed our inquiry form or our initial phone call, I'll formulate a quote based on the information given.
 The proposal will arrive in your email, and it will be valid for 14 days from the date you've received it.
 Due to the ever changing metal markets, the length of time our proposals are valid must be limited.
 If you are not prepared to move forward at this time, your quote will be archived and a new proposal can be reissued at a later date should you choose to move forward later.
-Proposals will also include valuable information like estimated timeline and the specific project's details.
+Proposals will also include valuable information like estimated timeline, stone removal and metal recycling fees, and the specific project's details.

 If you are ready to move forward, yay!
 I'd be thrilled to work with you.
 The proposal is interactive so I'll need you to complete it and send it back to me.
 Two things will happen next.
 Either the initial proposal was exactly what you had in mind, in which case I send you a deposit invoice that must be paid within 5 days of receipt.
 Or, changes need to be made to the initial proposal, and I send you a different deposit invoice to account for my time in making those changes and reissuing a new proposal.